How to measure, maximize, and optimize office space utilization

 Average peak utilization

-Average peak utilization shows how your workers use space during the busiest times.
+Average peak usage shows how your workers use space during the busiest times.
 It is tracked over days, weeks, or months.
-Although this may seem the same as peak utilization, this metric is used to spot patterns and preemptively optimize your hybrid workspace.
+Although this may seem the same as peak usage, this metric is used to spot patterns and preemptively optimize your hybrid workspace.

 Let's say people come to the office more on Tuesdays and Thursdays.
-To improve the employee experience, you could increase desk booking or set up more flexible work areas on those days.
+To improve the employee experience, you could increase desk booking or set up more shared spaces on those days.
 You could also open up more meeting spaces to handle the extra need for face-to-face talks.

 Space occupancy rate